Book – The 4 Hour Work Week

 Options the ability to choose is real power.
 This Book is about seeing and creating those options with the least effort and cost.

 It just so happens, paradoxically, that you can make a lot more money by doing half of what you are doing now.

 Tim explains the process in Definition, Elimination, Automation, and Liberation.

 Here are a few ideas from the Book –

 The Idea of Retirement –

-Retirement is worst-case scenario Insurance – Retirement as a goal or final redemption is flawed for at least three solid reasons: Don’t mistake retirement for goal.
+Retirement is the worst-case scenario.
+Insurance – Retirement as a goal or final redemption is flawed for at least three solid reasons: Don’t mistake retirement for purpose.

 1) Interest and energy are cyclical – The NR aims to distribute “mini-retirements” throughout life instead of hoarding the recovery and enjoyment for the fool’s gold of retirement.

-2) By working only when you are most effective, life is both more productive and more enjoyable.
-It’s the perfect example of having your cake and eating it, too.
+2) By working only when you are most effective, life is more productive and enjoyable.
+It’s the perfect example of having and eating your cake.

 3) Alternating periods of activity and rest are necessary to survive, let alone thrive.
 Capacity, interest, and mental endurance all wax and wane.
 Plan accordingly.

 The Timing is Never Right –

 - For all of the most important things, the timing always sucks.
 I am waiting for a good time to quit your job.
 The stars will never align, and the traffic lights of life will never all be green at the same time.